The Loudest, Proudest, And Craziest Unit In The Army: The Rakkasans

 Rakkasans in Afghanistan

 I had to use the bathroom and walking in I saw a PFC standing in front of the bathroom mirror at parade rest, there was a Staff Sergeant standing to the side watching him.
-The private was repeating over and over, “I’m not stupid, you are” as he looked at himself.
+The private was repeating over and over, “I’m not stupid, you are” as he looked at himself in the mirror.
 I didn’t know what to make of what was happening around me, how did I end up in this bizarro world?

 Rakkasans Fighting on Hamburger Hill